Halium-on-Snap/hybris-core22/README.md

-# mesa libraries for core22 snaps
+# libhybris libraries for core22 snaps

-A content snap providing the mesa userspace libraries and drivers for core22
+A content snap providing the libhybris userspace libraries and drivers for core22

 This supplies the graphics-core22 content interface: